Castilian & Latin American Spanish

 Él me dijo: "Regresa mañana".

-- Single quotation marks (' ') for quotes within quotes:
+- Single quotation marks (' ') for quotations within quotations:

 Él dijo: "'La Bamba' es mi canción favorita”.

-- In Spanish, the period at the end of a sentence always comes after the closing quotes:
+- In Spanish, the period at the end of a sentence always comes after the closing quotation marks:

 "A quien madruga, Dios le ayuda".